larasouzabr/test/README.md

 # Test

+It's a small project based on login (adm or user), creating books and showing comments about it.
+It was for learning somethings like: REST communication, guards, routing, components, reusable components and Typescript.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
-It's a small project for learning somethings like: REST communication, guards, routing, components, reusable components and Typescript.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.